leric2/GROMORA-harmo/documentation/reading_routine_level0.md

 * 1 .bin daily file:
     * 32bit floating point data of size (N x #channels)
+    * Big-endian byte ordering
+    * Flipped spectra for GROMOS around the middle channel but not for SOMORA (always so ?)

+After some tries, the direct reading of the binary file should be alright.
+It would have been more convenient to map the binary file but the byte-ordering of the maps is then linked with the operating system on matlab --> best to avoid it.

 ## How it was done in the past
 ### GROMOS